Chinese hacked U.S. military contractors, Senate panel finds

 The Senate probe could further increase tensions between the two world powers over cyber spying.

-In May U.S. authorities charged five Chinese military officers, accusing them of hacking into American nuclear, metal and solar companies to steal trade secrets.
+In May, U.S. authorities charged five Chinese military officers, accusing them of hacking into American nuclear, metal and solar companies to steal trade secrets.
+(Full Story)

-Last month, Community Health Systems, one of the largest U.S. hospital groups, said Chinese hackers had stolen Social Security numbers and other personal data from some 4.5 million patients.
+Last month, Community Health Systems CYH.N, one of the largest U.S. hospital groups, said Chinese hackers had stolen Social Security numbers and other personal data from some 4.5 million patients.

-(Reporting by Ros Krasny; Editing by Susan Heavey, Will Dunham and Chizu Nomiyama)
+(Reporting by Ros Krasny; Additional reporting by Jim Finkle in Boston and Ben Blanchard in Beijing; Editing by Will Dunham, Chizu Nomiyama and Peter Cooney and Nick Macfie)